LSU HPC Allocations Policy

 LSU (Louisiana State University) maintains several high performance computing (HPC) systems.
 The machines currently include an IBM Power7-755 constellation, and several Intel Xeon-based x86 clusters.
 Detailed information on the various systems can be found on the HPC web site.
 LSU controls access to these resources via a formal user account and resource allocation processes.
 All decisions in these matters are made by the LSU HPC Resource Allocation Committee (HPCRAC), which is made up of faculty representatives from different discplines across LSU.

 A 2-step process is required to gain access to LSU HPC resources, be they computational time or data storage.
 The first step requires applying for a system user, or login, account.
-The second step requires associating the user account with an allocation which provides the means for assigning, tracking, and limiting resource consumption.
-While the process is similar for computational time and storage space, there are separate policy documents for each.
+The second step requires associating the user account with an allocation.
+An allocation provides the means for assigning, tracking, and controlling resource consumption.
+While the process is similar for both computational time and storage space, there are separate policy documents for each.
 This particular document will focus on allocations for computational time.

 For the purpose of computational allocations, only active LSU faculty members and permanent research staff (subject to HPCRAC Chair review and approval) are qualified to serve as a PI.
-Anyone may complete an application for an allocation, but there must be one or more individuals listed as co-PIs who meet the PI qualification.
+Adjunct and Visiting professors do not qualify.
 Requesting an allocation involves submission of a project proposal describing the intended usage and providing justification for the resource amounts requested.
 Actual submission is controlled by web pages on the HPC web site, and varies in complexity with the size of the request.

-At the present time, allocations are awarded independent of machine, allowing users to run on any available LSU HPC platform.
-However, HPC resources are partitioned by category, and all standard allocation proposals go through the HPCRAC.
+At the present time, allocations are machine-specific awards, allowing user only on the platform they are awarded for.
+HPC resources are partitioned by category, and requests go through the HPCRAC (HPC Resource Allocation Committee).
 The HPCRAC represents several distinct approval authorities: the Vice Chancellor for Research and Economic Development (VCRED), the Center for Computation & Technology (CCT) Director, the HPCRAC Chair, and the HPCRAC as a panel.
 This reflects the sponsorship and many intended uses for LSU HPC resources.
 The resources intended for each use are collected into 5 categories as shown in Table 1.

 |Allocation Category||Available Resources||Allocation Authority|